seastan/lotr-lcg-set-generator/README.md

 11. Install AutoHotkey from https://autohotkey.com/download/.

 12. Install the latest Python 3 version (see https://www.python.org/downloads/).
-The minimum supported version is 3.7.
+The minimum version that was tested is 3.7.
 Optionally, install VirtualEnv (see https://help.dreamhost.com/hc/en-us/articles/115000695551-Installing-and-using-virtualenv-with-Python-3 for details).